 Major/Minor Requirements.
 Students seeking a BBA degree must complete either a standard or a comprehensive major (see College of Business department listings for major requirements).
 Grade Point Requirements.
 Candidates for the BBA degree must earn a minimum GPA of 2.00 in their major and in courses taken in residence.
 (See the special requirements for the Comprehensive Major in Accounting and Health Care Administration.)
 If a minor is required, or is to be listed as an official minor, the candidate must earn a minimum GPA of 2.00 in the minor.
 SPECIAL COURSE OPTIONS Access to Business Courses for Non-Business Majors.
 Students in non-business major and minor programs that do not require course work in the College of Business may be allowed to enroll in a maximum of six upper-division business credits without having to meet College of Business admission requirements.
 To do this, a student must satisfy the following requirements: - a resident GPA of at least 2.50; - junior or senior standing; - completion of course prerequisites; - written approval from the student's major/minor department chair; - approval of the appropriate College of Business chair in which the course resides and the Assistant Dean of the College of Business.
 The Management and Marketing Department (College of Business) and the Communication and Journalism Department (College of Arts and Sciences) have identified specific business courses which are appropriate for students pursuing a Communication major.
 For additional information about this arrangement or other opportunities for students pursuing a non-business degree, contact the Assistant Dean of the College of Business (Schneider 119).
 Credit by Examination.
 Each department within the College of Business has established its own policy with respect to credit by examination.
 Contact the appropriate department chair for additional information.
 Distance Learning.
 As a member of the Undergraduate Business Alliance, the College of Business offers some undergraduate core business classes online.
 Undergraduates are strongly encouraged to enroll in no more than three credits of Internet courses during the fall or spring semesters or Winterim and no more than six credits during the summer.
-Check with academic advisers, review the current Class Schedule, visit the Web site, or contact the College of Business Coordinator for Distance Learning (Schneider 115A) for further information.
+Check with academic advisers, review the current Class Schedule, visit the website, or contact the College of Business Coordinator for Distance Learning (Schneider 115A) for further information.
 The UW-Eau Claire College of Business, as a member of the UW MBA Consortium, uses a web-based delivery system to make its graduate program available online.
 The program coordinates with the on-campus program so that students may take courses in either environment.
 The Foundation courses are also offered online, allowing students without an undergraduate business degree to complete the MBA prerequisites or to earn a Foundations of Business Certificate.
 Independent Study.
 Students who wish to undertake an independent study project must demonstrate academic capability and must secure, prior to registering, the consent of the chair of the department offering the independent study and the faculty member directing the study.
 For further information, contact the appropriate College of Business department chair.
-Night Course Offerings.
-A limited selection of College of Business courses is offered each semester in the late afternoon and early evening.
-These courses generally meet once a week from 7:00-9:45 p.m. or twice a week starting at 5:00 p.m.
-Business students are encouraged to review the current Class Schedule or contact the College of Business department chairs for further information.
 Satisfactory/Unsatisfactory Option.
 Students may take courses offered by the College of Business on a Satisfactory/Unsatisfactory basis, with the following limitations: - No course may be taken on a Satisfactory / Unsatisfactory basis as part of a major, minor, or certificate described by one of the departments in the College of Business. - Business courses may be taken on a Satisfactory / Unsatisfactory basis only concurrent with or following completion of the student's major or business minor.